Ongoing Farmington Projects

 Dan Delpriore, Town Code Enforcement Officer - Daniel Delpriore

-The following project status report is for this week’s Town Board Meeting and is for the period January 10, 2023, through January 23, 2023.
+The following report is for this week’s Town Board Meeting, and it is for the period November 25, 2023, through November 27, 2023.

 Town Projects Update

 - FEDERAL HIGHWAY TRANSPORTATION ALTERNATIVES PROGRAM (TAP) GRANT AWARD.
 Final design plans are being submitted to the New York State Department of Transportation’s (DOT’s) Albany Office for review and approval.
 Once approved by the DOT, then formal bid documents will be prepared, and formal bidding will occur.
 In the meantime, in anticipation that there may be some financial impact relating to the funds awarded for this project two years ago due to inflation, increased costs of materials and delivery of concrete, there may be some of the original subareas that may have to be postponed.
 Once all of these details are resolved then an award of a contract early next year can occur.